yaksas443/immunitydebugger.github.io/index.md

     Just-in-time debugging
     ... and a lot more

-A good understanding of Immunity Debugger comes in handy while exploit development, backdooring PE files, encoding files for anti-virus evasion.
-Once you have completed this course, you will be a lot more comfortable with Immunity Debugger and you'll know which features to use to perform each of the previously mentioned activities.
+Immunity Debugger is extremly useful while creating exploits, backdooring PE files, encoding binaries to evade anti-malware software.
+Therefore, a good understanding of this tool is must for security professionals, specially for people studying for security certifications from Offensive Security (OSCP, OSCE, OSED etc.), eLearnSecurity (ePTP, ePTX etc.) and various other organizations.

-Since other debuggers like Ollydbg (Olly debug), evans debug etc. have a similar interface, through this course you can learn how to use them as well.
-I have created this course with the vision that it becomes your go to reference guide for Immunity Debugger and other similar debuggers.
+I have created this course with the vision that it becomes your go to reference guide for Immunity Debugger and other similar debuggers (Ollydbg, Evans debugger etc).

 This is a FREE course and you can [enrol here](https://courses.yaksas.in/p/immunity-debugger-for-exploit-devs-ycsc-lab-essentials).